Combined approach with second-order optimality conditions for bilevel programming problems: Introduction

-Note that the reformulation \eqref{CP} requires the existence of the KKT condition at each optimal solution of the lower level program.
-To deal with the case where the KKT condition may not hold at all the solutions of the lower level program, Ke et al. \cite{KYYZ} proposed the following combined program using the Fritz John (FJ) condition:
+Note that the reformulation \eqref{CP} requires the validity of the KKT conditions at each optimal solution of the lower level program.
+To deal with the case where the KKT condition may not hold at all the solutions of the lower level program, the Fritz John (FJ) condition was considered.
+In \cite{AS13}, Allende and Still replaced the lower-level program of BLPPs with the FJ condition (without a value function constraint).
+Regarding the combined approach, Ke et al. \cite{KYYZ} proposed the following combined program using the FJ condition: